Respect Freedom Rights Responsibilities

 Identification of the affected principles of ethics

 The corresponding analytical study would be a deliberate academic endeavour to outline the conditions, expectations and challenges which the individuals with learning disabilities could be subjected to by the existing structure of local social care authorities.
 According to Altman (2016), the responsibility of social care providers could be comprehended in the manner of pursuing of the process of instituting social changes.
 This could be especially significant concerning the criticality of working with specific individuals such as Sarah Thompson Drayton and Daniel Drayton, who have been affected by severe disabilities in terms of learning.
 This outlines the particularity of the necessity of sensitisation of the adult social care providers towards the recognition of the individual elements associated with each case of such individuals so as to formulate ethical decisions.
 The underlying criticality could be recognised as the vulnerability of such individuals or the groups comprised of such individuals.
 The efforts of adult social care are, thus, as has been outlined in the research of Bastable et al (2019), mostly focused towards the addressing of the issues related to explicit and implicit discrimination which such individuals with learning disabilities could encounter at different juncture of their social engagements.
 As has been observed by Beckett, Maynard and Jordan (2017), the purpose of adult social care is to provide the necessary support and assistance to such socially disadvantaged and often marginalised personnel regarding the resolving of the issues of possible social injustices to which such individuals such as Sara and Daniel could be subjected to.
 Such experiences of discriminations or social injustices could occur at the explicit or at the implicit levels.
+If you are seeking healthcare dissertation help, exploring the impact of social care structures on individuals with learning disabilities could be an insightful research avenue.

 In this context, Brady et al (2016) has opined about the value of ethical principle based working method applications in cases involving such disadvantaged personnel such as Sara and Daniel, as per the provided case study.
 The research perspectives clearly outline the fact both Sara and Daniel have been subjected to serious discrimination and desensitised behavioural approach by the local adult social care authorities.
 As per the observations Chadwick and Gallagher (2016), the ethical principles involve the promotion of sensitivity and awareness as well as knowledge concerning the conditions to which such individuals suffering from learning disabilities could be subjected to.
 These could be further elaborated to be respect, rights, dignity, freedom and responsibilities.
 In this context, Cigno and Bourn (2017) have outlined that the ethical element of dignity is required to be consistently enhanced through the establishment of the mutual trust based relationships in between the adult social care workers and the service recipients such as the individuals affected by various forms of disabilities, including that of learning disabilities.
 The significance and efficacy of such an observation, which underscore the value of such a proposition, could be comprehended as the informed perception that with the promotion of dignity, disadvantaged and marginalised personnel such as Sara and Daniel, could be empowered to the extent where the independence of such individuals could become the core consideration regarding the planning and decision formulation regarding the care processes and services which could be developed for the purpose of assisting such patients.
 This could be better elaborated as the approach involving humanistic considerations of empowering and reinforcing the capabilities of disadvantaged individuals, rather than attempting an authoritative and domination based approach where the care institutions and local adult care authorities as well as the associated personnel could impose the decisions of themselves on the lives of such individuals such as Sara and Daniel.
 The focus is always on the generation and development of the dual effects of autonomy of decisions and independence of acting upon such decisions by the disadvantaged individuals themselves.
 However, as has been stated in the available case study, the decision of Sara and Daniel of getting married has been fundamentally opposed by the local adult social care authorities for an entire year, on the pretext of the supposed inability of both Sara and Daniel to have natural marital relationships on the basis of their learning disabilities.
 Furthermore, the local adult social care authorities had also, as per the information derived from the available case study, attempted to suggest that such a wedding could lead to levelling of legal charges against the bridegroom, Daniel Drayton, to have supposedly taken advantage and raped Sara Thompson.
 Such pretexts indicate the violation of the ethical principles such as respect and freedom of any individual as well as the rights of the individual to establish social relationships such as marital communion.
 The ethical principle of responsibility, according to Vorhaus (2015),on part of the adult care social workers to ensure that such individuals with learning disabilities such as Sara and Daniels should be provided with the necessary measure of services, resources and information so that each of such disadvantaged individuals could be provided with equal measures of opportunity to decide their future courses of actions regarding their social engagements.